puppetlabs/device_manager/README.md

 This parameter is optional, with a default of false.

-Specifies transport-level debug output for the device to be specified in `device.conf`, and is limited to telnet and ssh transports.
+Specifies transport-level debugging of the device in `device.conf` on the proxy Puppet agent, and is limited to debugging the telnet and ssh transports.

+Note: This parameter specifies the `debug` property defined in: [Config Files: device.conf](https://puppet.com/docs/puppet/latest/config_file_device.html) rather than the `--debug` option defined in: [Man Page: puppet device](https://puppet.com/docs/puppet/latest/man/device.html).

 ### run_interval